Emotions

 Emotion is a physical feeling in the body, something that can be sensed and interpreted in the mind and then sometimes be expressed as happiness, sadness, anger, fear, love, epiphanies, and many other types of feelings.
 An emotion is a roller-coaster and a sanctuary that is rolled up into one amazing experience.

-Emotion Regulation - Mood Swings - Drama - Emotional Memories - Hormones - Primal Brain - No Emotions - Mind
+Emotion Regulation - Mood Swings - Drama - Emotional Memories - Hormones - Primal Brain - Stimulation - No Emotions - Mind

 Previous SubjectNext Subject